kubernetes/kubernetes/examples/guestbook/README.md

 }
 ```

 This time the selector for the service is `name=redis-slave`, because that identifies the pods running redis slaves.
-It may also be helpful to set labels on your service itself as we've done here to make it easy to locate them with the `cluster/kubectl.sh get services -l "label=value"` command.
+It may also be helpful to set labels on your service itself as we've done here to make it easy to locate them with the `kubectl get services -l "label=value"` command.

 Now that you have created the service specification, create it in your cluster by running: